mwong3723/Gym-Membership-Application/sprint_3_report.md

 Video Link:
 ## What's New (User Facing)
  * Created Admin side fitness classes so we could add, delete and edit fitness class DB information in UI
- * Connecting Trainer UI with database, Created Membership selection
- * Created Admin Dashboard and ability to login as administrator
+ * Generate trainer report
+ * Log workout connected with the DB
+ * class schedule connected to DB

 ## Work Summary (Developer Facing)
 The primary objective of this sprint was to further develop user features so that we can have a good outline of our project that in the next sprint we can start fine tuneing certain features or details